nnajiabraham/alona/docs/PRD-alona-macos-mvp-2025-11-27.md

 3. **Recording Pipeline**:
    - System audio: subscribe to the meeting window via `ScreenCaptureKit` and write a 16 kHz mono WAV suitable for MLX inference; fall back to a bundled BlackHole Multi-Output device when Screen Recording permission is unavailable.[^screencapture][^blackhole]
    - Microphone audio: run `AVAudioEngine` taps on the default input, optionally write dual-channel WAVs (Ch1 system, Ch2 mic) before downmixing for transcription.[^avfoundation]
-   - Provide visible state (menu bar indicator, pause/resume, timer) whenever either capture path is active.
+   - Provide visible state (menu bar indicator, pause/resume, timer) whenever either capture path is active, and automatically launch the meeting-notes window whenever a recording (auto-detected or manual) begins.
 4. **Notes Surface**:
    - Rich-text-lite editor (Markdown subset) with autosave drafts to `notes.tmp` and final `notes.md` on stop.
+Notes are always tied to an active or historical meeting; there is no free-floating “live notes” pad outside of recording sessions.
 5. **Transcription Job**:
    - After recording, invoke the bundled SwiftWhisper (whisper.cpp) engine with a default `ggml-base.en` checkpoint to produce `.json` (timestamps) and `.txt` artifacts entirely offline—no Python runtime required.[^swiftwhisper]
    - Settings expose model-size tradeoffs (tiny/base/small) plus an opt-in preview flag for the future MLX Parakeet port; the transcript schema stays identical so summaries remain engine-agnostic.[^mlxparakeet]